 Overall Opinion of pfSense

 I am very pleased with pfSense.
 I have had almost zero trouble with it. pfSense handles many Internet connections well, allows for major flexibility in configuring my networks, and works perfectly with SSD drives.

-If you want an extremely powerful (and efficient) router, but do not want to shovel out the money to buy a commercial setup, pfSense gives you a really great alternative.
+If you want a extremely powerful router, but do not want to shovel out the money to buy a commercial setup, pfSense gives you a really great alternative.

 To sum it up, pfSense is a great solution, open source, and available for free.
 I recommend you try it out for yourself.
 Click here to go to pfSense’s home webpage.

 Posted in Internet and Servers, Operating Systems, Software